-The rapid spread of the new faith and strengthen the persecution of its followers have forced Christians to seek these hidden places that could save them from their pursuers.
-First asylum for Christians became underground tombs.
-They that have served them secret haven spacious temple and burial place.
-However, the location of the catacomb tombs peace officers knew fairly, and stay in them was not always safe.
-Another sacred place becomes a cave.
-She and housing, and the temple and the sanctuary and place of childbearing, and the grave.
-The cave Christ was born in a cave Abraham buried Sarah in her his burial and Abraham himself, and rested in the cave of St. Lazarus resurrected Jesus.
-Leaving the worldly life with its passions and wrong, in the name of self-surrender to God hermits and ascetics removed far into the mountains where looking for solitude, develop themselves secluded dwellings, which grow and turn into large churches and monasteries.
+The rapid spread of the new faith and the intensified persecution of its followers forced Christians to look for such hidden places that could save them from their pursuers.
+The first shelters for Christians were underground tombs.
+They served as their secret haven, a spacious temple and a burial place.
+However, the orderly knew the location of the catacomb tombs reliably, and staying in them was not always safe.
+Another sacred place is the cave.
+She and the dwelling, and the temple, and the sanctuary, and the childbearing place, and the grave.
+In the cave, Christ was born, Abraham Sarah was buried in the cave, and Abraham himself was buried in it, and Saint Lazarus, also resurrected by Jesus, rested in the cave.
+Leaving the worldly life with her passions and untruths, in the name of selfless service to God hermits and deserters retired far into the mountains, where they sought solitude and settled themselves into secluded dwellings that grew into large churches and monasteries.

-In the village of Kato Deftera, near Nicosia, among eucalyptus trees and oleander bushes in the cliffs that flank the left bank of the river nestled Pedieos unique church in the name of the Blessed Virgin Gold caves (Chrysospiliotissa).
-According to legend, the villagers often seen in the mountains mysterious light.
-One day, the courage, they went in search of a mysterious fire and suddenly stumbled upon a cave carved into the rock, which consisted of three small rooms, connected by a narrow curved corridors.
-Inside, they discovered an ancient icon of bilateral, radiant flux marvelous light.
+In the village of Kato Deftera, near Nicosia, among the eucalyptus trees and oleander bushes in the steep cliffs that encircle the left bank of the Pedieos River, there is a unique church in the name of the Blessed Virgin Mary of the Golden Cave (Chrysospiliotissa).
+According to tradition, the villagers often noticed a mysterious light in the mountains.
+Once, having mustered courage, they went in search of a mysterious fire and unexpectedly stumbled upon a cave cut in a rock, consisting of three small rooms connected by narrow curved corridors.
+Inside, they discovered an ancient two-sided icon that radiated marvelous light.

-On one side of the icon was discharged face Blessed Virgin, breastfeeding Divine Child (rare iconographic image, called "Milkgiver"), on the other - the image of the Virgin Protectress ("a guide to") with the blessing Child.
-In the XVIII century the famous Cretan painter John Cornaro icon silver plated with gold salary, which captures the Blessed Virgin Mary - Queen of Heaven, sitting on a throne and holding the child Jesus on her lap, topped with a crown.
-Today, the miraculous icon kept in the church of St. Nicholas in the village of Kato Deftera.
-And once a year, which marks the great feast of the Assumption, it solemnly brought into the cave monastery.
+On one side of the icon was painted the face of the Most Holy Mother of God, breast-feeding Divine Child (a rare iconographic image called "Mammal"), on the other - the image of the Virgin Hodigitria ("Guide") with the blessing infant.
+In the XVIII century, the famous Cretan artist John Cornaro covered the icon with a silver gilded salary, on which the Holy Mother of God, the Queen of Heaven, seated on the throne and holding the youth of Christ, crowned with a crown, was kneeling.
+Today this miraculous icon is kept in the church of St. Nicholas in the village of Cato Deftera.
+And only once a year, when the great feast of the Assumption of the Theotokos is celebrated, it is solemnly brought to the cave monastery.

 The interior of the cave temple Virgin Chrysospiliotissa